 - Courtesy Check machines

 Note: The public computers at the library run a mix of Windows 10 & 11.

 - Internet access computers

-- There are currently fourteen personal computers with Internet access that are available for public use.
+- There are currently ten personal computers with Internet access that are available for public use.
 Use of these workstations is subject to the Red Wing Public Library’s Internet Access Policy and Usage Rules.
-Each of these computers has available the Chrome, Opera, Firefox and Internet browsers.
-In addition to the browsers, these computers provide Microsoft Word, Microsoft PowerPoint, Microsoft Publisher, Microsoft Excel (Office 2013) and Windows Media Player.
+Each of these computers has available the Chrome, Firefox and Edge browsers.
+In addition to the browsers, these computers provide Microsoft Word, Microsoft PowerPoint, Microsoft Publisher, Microsoft Excel (Office 2021) and Windows Media Player.
 Eight of the computers are located in the adult reference area and two across from the service desk on the central island with the display cabinets.
 Pursuant to the requirements of the Children’s Internet Protection Act, Internet access on all library computers is filtered.
 Individuals age 17 and over may request library staff to temporarily unblock a particular site.
 Under no circumstances will filtering be turned off for individuals age 16 and under.